MDK-15/SolarSense---EECE-490-Project/README.md

 When the first week has passed, the user can extract the files out of the raspberry Pi. `load.csv` should be uploaded on the schedule tab to generate a schedule. `solar.csv` and `battery.csv` can be uploaded on the diagnostics tab for fault detection.

+### If the user's inverter can provide usage history natively without the raspberry Pi, the uploaded files need to be formatted correctly.
+Refer to the `demo` folder for examples.

 ## Demo
 For a quick demo of the project, you may login to the system with the username/password `demo/demo1234`.
 This account has already entered and calibrated appliances.
 You may use the files in teh `demo` folder to upload on the website.